JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 ### Styling a Specific Condition in CSS

 During lab 1B I ran into difficulties selecting specific HTML conditions.
-I wanted to color my checkbox orange after it was check done.
-I made several attempts to adjust the style but everything I tried did not work.
-After some research in w3schools, I realized that the provided code created a pseudo element for the checkbox when it was checked, and that I need to style the pseudo element.
-With this knowledge I was able to make the proper changes in the CSS.
+I wanted to color my checkbox orange after it was marked complete.
+I made several attempts to adjust the style, but everything I tried did not work.
+After some research in w3schools, I realized that the provided code created a pseudo-element for the checkbox after it was completed, and that I needed to style the pseudo-element.
+With this knowledge, I was able to make the proper changes in the CSS.

 ### Syncing the Git Repository on the Live Server

-Early on in Lab 1A I was confused why the live server was not reflecting the changes I was pushing to my git repository.
+Early on in Lab 1A, I was confused as to why the live server was not reflecting the changes I was pushing to my Git repository.
 I kept seeing the local changes on my docker container, but these changes were not mirrored on the live website.
-After reading the command list on git I realized that local versions of git repositories are asynchronous, and that I need to manually sync the changes onto the live server.
+After reading the command list on git I realized that local versions of git repositories are asynchronous and that I need to manually sync the changes onto the live server.
 After running the correct command I was able to view my changes on the live server.
-I realized that this asynchronous handling of data also help preserve a local backup copy of a previous iteration, and not erase another user's changes if they were working on the same files.
+I realized that this asynchronous handling of data also helps preserve a local backup copy of a previous iteration and does not erase another user's local changes.

-### Disabiling Directory Access on the Apache2 Web Server
+### Disabling Directory Access on the Apache2 Web Server

-Another problem that I ran into during Lab 1A was that I had difficulty disabiling the directory access.
-This was because I did not have my source folder specified in the setting file.
-This was a difficult bug to figure out, because I had all of the settings inputted correctly but the web server was not reflecting my changes.
-After browsing the help docs on apache I was able to discover that I needed to input the directory containing all my web files.
+Another problem that I ran into during Lab 1A was that I had difficulty disabling the directory access.
+This was because I did not have my source folder specified in the settings file.
+This was a difficult bug to figure out because I had all of the settings inputted correctly, but the web server was not reflecting my changes.
+After browsing the help docs on Apache, I was able to discover that I needed to input the directory containing all my web files.
 After specifying this directory on the Amazon AWS server the directory view was successfully disabled.

 ## Conclusions :